West Nautical18A Osborne RoadJesmondNewcastle upon TyneNE2 2ADUnited Kingdom

-Designed specifically for those who possess a STCW Reg A-II/2 Master (Yacht) 3000GT or above, the training programme will be run in association with South Shields Marine School and AkzoNobel Paints and Coatings company.
+Designed specifically for those who possess a STCW Reg A-II/2 Master (Yacht) 3000GT or above, the training programme will be run in association with South Shields Marine School

 The first two days will be spent in a 360-degree bridge simulator at the Marine School, where delegates will be put through a series of scenarios with the aim of improving bridge team resource management and emergency response.
 The simulated vessels are motor yachts between 40M and 90M in length, with realistic handling characteristics.